PoCInnovation/Workshops/security/README.md

 * extract data from gsm communications
 * extract data from tcp communications
 * use paquet analysis for usb communications
-* extract data from ????
+* extract data from packets
 * use wireshark in a real forensic scenario

 ## :microscope: steganography